What is TAP?

 The purpose of the Textbook Affordability Project (TAP) is to promote awareness of and access to textbook affordability issues and provide solutions to make course materials available that are up-to-date, satisfy academic needs, and are affordable to students.

-In 2010-11, students at four-year public colleges like the University of South Florida spent an average of $1,137 on textbooks, according to collegeboard.com.
+In the 2012-2013 school year, students at four-year public colleges like the University of South Florida spent an average of $1,200 on textbooks, according to collegeboard.com.
 College textbook prices are at an all-time high and are being driven by an unchallenged market with an imbalance of power held by the textbook publishers.
 Five textbook publishers are responsible for 80% of the textbooks within the $8 billion publishing industry.
 When there is limited competition, the publishers can charge whatever they want at the expense of students and their families.
 In addition, publishers issue new editions every year or two, even with minor changes, thus eradicating the more affordable used textbook market.

 A recent survey of USF professors has shown that while 78% are aware of high textbook costs, only 35% consider cost when selecting books for their courses.